"crumbs of lost material add up to a feast of waste at the end of

 energy it saves more than makes up for this.
 Foam insulation for

-larger pipes can be opened up and wrapped around the bottom of boards
+larger pipes can be opened up and wrapped around the bottom edge of boards

-on their vertical edge, ("joist") in tight places where you might
+"joist" in tight places where you might bump your head.

 Consider turning your water heater down to its lowest setting.
 Ideally you could shower under only the water coming out of the hot water side without mixing in any cold.
 This will really save on your energy bills.